Overview

 • Transtheoretical intervention: This intervention recognizes that individuals and families vary in their readiness to embrace change.
 It helps guide individuals or families through the different stages of change to ensure long-lasting, positive change.

-Activity-based interventions
+Activity-based therapeutic interventions

 • Arts therapy:3 Arts therapy uses creative methods like drawing and music for understanding and expressing emotions.
 It serves as a nonverbal avenue to process complex emotions, thoughts, or behaviors.